All the CX goodness—straight to your inbox

 Some common benefits companies see with providing excellent customer service are the following:

-• Customer retention: Customers expect a certain level of service after purchasing your product or service.
-A positive customer experience helps retain your customers as it shows you value them beyond the sales pipeline.
+• Customer retention: A positive customer experience helps retain your customers as it shows you value them beyond the sales pipeline.

 • Positive ROI: Customer service starts in the sales process during a potential customer's first interaction with your brand.
-Making them feel valued at every step of the journey makes their decision to choose you over a competitor much easier.
 A study by Accenture found 3.5x in revenue growth for companies that view customer service as a value center instead of a cost center.

 • Competitive advantage: Sadly, many companies still don’t prioritize customer service.
-It’s often an afterthought.
-The good news is you can use this as a competitive advantage.
 If you work to exceed customer expectations whenever possible, you’ll have a better chance of outperforming your competitors and building a more loyal customer base.

-• Customer loyalty: Just like people don’t tolerate toxic friendships, customers don’t continue working with companies that treat them poorly.
-You’ll likely lose more customers than necessary if you tolerate poor customer service.
+• Customer loyalty: You’ll likely lose more customers than necessary if you tolerate poor customer service.
 On the other hand, excellent customer service gives your customers more reason to stick around.

 Lousy customer service drives customers away and damages your company’s reputation.
 In a competitive market, consistently poor service can significantly hinder growth.

-Here are some reasons to avoid bad customer service:
+Here are some of the main reasons to avoid bad customer service:

 • Lower conversation rate: A bad reputation for customer service can reach potential customers, resulting in a lower conversion rate.
 Likewise, if you’re not providing excellent customer service throughout the sales process, this could be seen as a red flag, leading prospects away from you and to your competitors.

-• Increased costs: It’s widely known that it’s far cheaper to retain existing customers than it is to find new ones.
-Building and maintaining a world-class customer service team is an investment, but it could save you money in the long run by building long-term relationships with clients.
+• Increased costs: It’s far cheaper to retain existing customers than it is to find new ones.
+Building and maintaining a world-class customer service team is an investment, but it will save you money in the long term..

-• Employee turnover: Bad customer service impacts your employees as well.
-If management doesn’t prioritize high-quality customer service, your support team won’t have the tools, resources, or encouragement to do their job well, creating an uninspiring and stressful work environment and ultimately leading to employees leaving the company.
+• Employee turnover: If everyone doesn’t prioritize high-quality customer service, your support team won’t have the tools, resources, or encouragement to do their job well, creating an uninspiring and stressful work environment.

-• Customer churn: Poor customer service deteriorates trust with customers and puts them at greater risk of canceling their subscriptions and taking their business elsewhere.
-Earning people’s trust back is way more difficult the second time, so it’s important to create a positive customer experience from day one and maintain that level of service.
+• Customer churn: Poor customer service deteriorates trust with customers and puts them at greater risk of taking their business elsewhere.
+Earning people’s trust back is way more difficult the second time, so it’s important to maintain a great level of service.

-Examples of bad customer service and how to avoid/fix them
+Examples of poor customer service and how to avoid/fix them

 When an agent is rude